kvc0/goodmetrics/README.md

 series storage engine that stores series this way.

 Instead, if you model these interactions as Good Metrics, you'll have 1 bag of measurements and dimensions per api/web page load.
-That's `servers * units of work` rows per interval.
-So if you were rollig up to 1 second per api/page, you'd have 1500 rows per second; each carrying 5 dimension columns and 12 measurement columns.
-This is hardly breaking a sweat for a single moderately sized ec2 instance or Timescale forge/cloud.
+You can also pre-aggregate the data if you've got some high frequency stuff to record.
+You don't have to but it's an option if you don't want a massive database.

 Not only that, your data remains related.
 You can pivot your measurements by any dimension or value threshold, because you are standing on the shoulders